 Sony Cyber-shot RX10

 As the third addition to Sony's RX range, the RX10 bridge is an excellent camera.
-It sports the largest sized sensor in the bridge market (the same 1" 12-Megapixel BSI CMOS as the RX100 II), a new Bionz X imaging engine, a 24-200 mm zoom lens with constant f/2.8 aperture and a handy aperture ring.
+It sports the largest sized sensor in the bridge market (the same 1" 12-Megapixel BSI CMOS as the RX100 II), a new Bionz X imaging engine, a 24-200 mm zoom lens with constant f/2.8 aperture and a handy aperture control ring.
 It also boasts advanced video functions.
 It's a serious rival for bridges and SLRs, and is a good option for anyone looking for a versatile camera without compromising on picture quality.

 Panasonic Lumix FZ72

 The Panasonic Lumix FZ72 is a pleasant-to-use bridge that's highly versatile and simple to figure out.
-Its 60x zoom can be used easily, with no need for particular skills or experience, making it a great travel companion or a handy second camera for users looking to experience the thrill of shooting at very long focal lengths.
+Its 60x zoom lens is easy to use with no need for particular skills or experience, making the FZ72 great for travel or as a handy second camera for users looking to experience the thrill of shooting at very long focal lengths.
 Enjoying this monster zoom does mean you'll have to compromise a little on image quality but, at the end of the day, that's not what this camera is about.

 Olympus Stylus 1

 The Olympus Stylus 1 packs the EVF, processor, general layout and retro looks of the excellent OM-D E-M5 into an extremely compact and weatherproof camera.
 Plus, it gets a brand new 28-300 mm f/2.8 lens to accompany its 1/1.7" 12-Megapixel BSI CMOS sensor.
 This quality bridge could be a tempting choice for expert users who aren't looking for a superzoom model.